Frequently Asked Questions

 Is your property flood prone?

-To determine if your property is within the FEMA designated Special Flood Hazard Areas (SFHA) in the St. Cloud City Limits, call the City of St. Cloud Public Services Department at 407-957-7344, come to the Public Services Department, or complete and submit the Flood Zone Request Form.
-The Flood Zone Request Form is available online in the Public Works' Civil Engineering folder in the Document Center.
+To determine if your property is within the FEMA designated Special Flood Hazard Areas (SFHA) in the St. Cloud City Limits, call the City of St. Cloud Building Department at 407-957-7224, come to the Building Department, or complete and submit the Flood Zone Request Form.
+The Flood Zone Request Form is available online in the Building Department folder in the Document Center.
 The information is also available at all the Osceola County Libraries or online at FEMA's map center.
-The current FEMA Flood Insurance Rate Maps (FIRM) are available for viewing in the Public Services Department.
+The current FEMA Flood Insurance Rate Maps (FIRM) are available for viewing in the Building Department.

 Copies of FEMA elevation certificates on all buildings constructed in the floodplain since 1992 are available at the Public Services Department.
-Please contact the department for more information 407-957-7274).
+Please contact the Building Department at 407-957-7224 for more information.

-All structures built within the flood hazard area will require an elevation certificate available at the City's Building Department or in the Public Works' folder in the Document Center.
+All structures built within the flood hazard area will require an elevation certificate available at the City's Building Department or in the Building Department folder in the Document Center.

 Who Needs to Have Flood Insurance?